Skip to content

 edge Follow {}

-This creates a "Follow" connection that links users together.
+This creates a "Follow" connection between users.

 walker create_tweet(visit_profile) {